kbventures/ecommerce/README.md

    git commit -m <your commit message>
    ```

-5. Once your feature is ready and you're ready to merge into the main branch first make sure to push your local branch changes to GitHub's computers.
+5. Once your feature is ready and you're ready to merge into the main branch first make sure to push your local branch changes to GitHub.

    ```shell
    git push --set-upstream origin <your feature branch name>
    ```

 6. Go to https://github.com/kbventures/ecommerce/branches and you should see your newly pushed feature branch.
-Find and click the button "New pull request" to request for your changes to be "pulled" into the main branch.
+Find and click the button, "New pull request", to request that your changes be "pulled" into the main branch.

 7. When you click the button, complete the form required for each pull request and click "Create pull request".

-8. In the top-right corner click "Reviewers" and add one person on the team as a reviewer for the pull request.
+8. In the top right corner, click "Reviewers" and add one person on the team as the Reviewer for the pull request.

-9. Once the Reviewer has looked at your pull request and verified everything is OK, they will merge your pull request into the main branch.
+9. Once the Reviewer has looked at your pull request and verified that everything is OK, they will merge your pull request into the main branch.

 <br/>